abcnorio/diffinmeans/README.md

 ## Overview

-Bretthorst paper from 1993 is an analytical solution to the Behrens-Fisher problem of same/ different means/standard deviations from a Bayesian perspective.
+Bretthorst (1993)  "On the difference in means" is an analytical solution to the Behrens-Fisher problem of same/ different means/standard deviations from a Bayesian perspective.
 It works without MCMC like R packages BESTmcmc or brms.
 Two implementations - very similar - are available.

 ```
-> 10^(307:309)
-[1] 1e+307 1e+308    Inf
-> 10^(-323:-324)
-[1] 9.881313e-324  0.000000e+00
+...
 ```

 ## License

 - Copyright of the original Mathematica code of UM Studer is with him.
 - Copyright of the original Mathematica code of P Gregory is with him.
+You can get the Mathematica notebook on the book's website.
-- R code adopted from Mathematica code: GPL >= v3
+- R code: GPL >= v3

 ## Files